marioy47/wordpress-custom-directory/help/PLUGIN_HELP.md

 If you are going to use live search on your list, you sould also create a 3rd template to specify how to search the elements.

-## Content of your directory
+## Create the Directory and its items

-The setup (previous step) allows you to configure how the items of your directory will be displayed on a list or in a single page.
+The setup (previous section) allows you to configure how the items of your directory will be displayed on a list or in a single page.
 But you still need **add the content for you directory**.

 This is a 2 step process: